The bee enzyme is crucial in the making of honey by

 One of the interesting characteristics of honey, is that it contains its own natural preservatives.
 During the process of conversion into honey, a gluconic acid is also produced.
 The gluconic acid ensures the honey has a low pH, which prevents bacteria, organisms, fungi and mould from growing.
 In addition, hydrogen peroxide is also produced, which again has anti-bacterial properties.

-what is honey
+what is honey and

-how do bees make honey,
+how do bees make honey, and

 Why do bees make honey?